 How Veterans and Military Service Members Can Save on Car Insurance

 If you’re on active duty, there are some other ways to save on car insurance beyond getting a military discount.
-Parking your car on a military base may lead to a lower car insurance rate because there’s lower risk that your car will be broken into or damaged on a base (as long as you don’t park it near an artillery range).
+Parking your car on an armed forces base may lead to a lower car insurance rate because there’s lower risk that your car will be broken into or damaged on a base (as long as you don’t park it near an artillery range).

 Many car insurance companies will also lower your rates if your car is stored for a long time, such as during a deployment.
-Before any deployment, speak with your car insurance company about lowering your rates while you are deployed or on float.
-You may need to store your car in a particular way when you’re gone, but doing so will mean saving on car insurance.
+Before any deployment, speak with your car insurance company about lowering your rates while you are deployed.
+You may need to store your car in a particular way when you’re gone, but garaging or otherwise storing it correctly will mean saving on car insurance.
 In some cases, a deployment discount can be up to 90%.
 Some companies, like USAA and Geico, also offer lower rates for emergency deployments or if you are deployed to certain areas.
-Because these companies have lots of experience working with military members, they are equipped to rapidly respond to the realities of military life.
+Because these companies have lots of experience working with military-specific issues, they are equipped to rapidly respond to the realities of military life.

 You’ll also want to be careful not to let your insurance lapse while you are deployed.
-Having a lapse in car insurance coverage can violate your car loan or lease agreement.
+Having a lapse in car insurance coverage, even during periods of non-use, can violate your car loan or lease agreement.
 Even if you don’t have a car loan or lease, a lapse in car insurance usually leads to higher rates when you go to buy insurance again.
 It’s better to store your car and pay a lower car insurance premium than it is to let your insurance lapse and pay a higher premium down the line.

-Many discounts available to the general public also open to veterans and service members.
-Bundling policies, where you get car insurance and another type of coverage (like homeowners or renters insurance) from the same company results in a discount from most insurance companies.
+Many money-saving discounts available to the general public are also open to veterans and service members.
+Bundling policies, where you get car insurance and other types of coverage (like homeowners or renters insurance) from the same company, results in a multi-policy discount from most insurance companies.
 You can also get car insurance discounts and lower your rates by being a safe driver, or having a tracking device in your car.
 If you’re taking college classes, you may also qualify for a car insurance discount, and if you have teens on your car insurance policy, they can get a discount for getting good grades.
-Undergoing safe driver training can also nab you a car insurance discount in some cases.
+Undergoing safe driver training can also nab you an auto insurance discount in some cases.
 Read about other common car insurance discounts.